-Leadership has changed significantly at the University of Pittsburgh over the last decade.
+Leadership has changed significantly at the University of Pittsburgh over the last decade [[Standard 6.4, Standard 7.1a, 7.2e, 7.2f, 7.3a-d, 7.4a-d]].
 The Chancellor, Patrick Gallagher, began his tenure in August 2014.
-Provost Ann Cudd was appointed in 2018.
-Chancellor Gallagher's senior leadership team has expanded over the last six years.
-Net new and recently joined members include: Kris

-Davitt, Senior Vice Chancellor for Philanthropic and Alumni Engagement (2017); Mark Henderson, Vice Chancellor and Chief Information Officer (June 2019); Heather Lyke, Athletic Director (March 2017); Rob Rutenbar, Senior Vice Chancellor for Research (July 2017); Hari Sastry, Senior Vice Chancellor and Chief Financial Officer (October 2018); Anantha Shekhar, Senior Vice Chancellor for the Health Sciences (June 2020); Geovette Washington, Senior Vice Chancellor and Chief Legal Officer (June 2015); and Kevin Washo, Chief of Staff (November 2017).
+Provost Ann Cudd was appointed in November 2018.
+Chancellor Gallagher's senior leadership team has grown and expanded exponentially over the last six years.
+These include: Kris Davitt, Senior Vice Chancellor for Philanthropic and Alumni Engagement (2017), Mark Henderson, Vice Chancellor and Chief Information Officer (June 2019), Heather Lyke, Athletic Director (March 2017), Rob Rutenbar, Senior Vice Chancellor for Research (July 2017), Hari Sastry, Senior Vice Chancellor and Chief Financial Officer (October 2018), Anantha Shekhar, Senior Vice Chancellor for the Health Sciences (June 2020), Geovette Washington, Senior Vice Chancellor and Chief Legal Officer (June 2015), and Kevin Washo, Chief of Staff (November 2017).
 Over the last five years, leadership at the school level has changed significantly with 73% new Deans appointed.
 A new Director of University Library Systems, Kornelia Tancheva was also appointed in May 2017.
-The regional campuses have also experienced leadership changes with new Presidents at three of the four campuses.
+The regional campuses have also experienced leadership changes with new Presidents at three of the four campuses. {organization chart}

-Several new schools, programs, and offices have been created to better serve the students at the University of Pittsburgh.
-Pitt Research, led by the Senior Vice Chancellor for Research, is a core unit at the University of Pittsburgh with responsibility to: facilitate research of impact, identify and catalyze strategic opportunities, position the University to lead large research collaborations, translate scholarly excellence into commercial innovation and economic partnership, and maintain the highest standards of research integrity.
+Several new schools, programs, and offices have been created to best serve the students at the University of Pittsburgh, [[Standard 3.3]] Pitt Research Office, led by the Senior Vice Chancellor for Research, is a core unit at the University of Pittsburgh with responsibility to: Facilitate research of impact, identify and catalyze strategic opportunities, position the University to lead large research collaborations, translate scholarly excellence into commercial innovation and economic partnership, and maintain the highest standards of research integrity.
 The University of Pittsburgh ranks among the top universities in the world for its exceptional research strength and academic programs that focus on areas of great societal need and preparing students for productive and meaningful lives.
-Research is a major source of external investment in the University, and Pitt research has a substantial economic impact on society and the world.
+Research is a major source of external investment in the university, and Pitt research has a substantial economic impact on society and the world.
 External expenditures for research were \$808 million in FY 2018, and Pitt was in the top five in National Institutes of Health funding.
-As part of Pitt Research, the Office of Innovation and Entrepreneurship (OIE) is composed of four operating units charged with inspiring and enabling innovators, both within the University and throughout Western Pennsylvania, to achieve impact through the commercialization of their research or ideas.
-It is also responsible for connecting Pitt innovators with partners, both within the University and externally, to achieve societal impact and economic development.
+The economic impact of Pitt research was \$1.7 billion that year.
+Pitt researchers submitted a new invention disclosure nearly every day of the year.
+Translating research for world-wide impact, Pitt executed 162 licenses or options, including a record 23 new companies based on Pitt innovations that have the potential to improve life for millions of people. {Innovation Institute Annual report} [[Standard 1.1e]] As part of the Pitt Research Office, the Office of Innovation and Entrepreneurship (OIE) is composed of four operating units charged with inspiring and enabling innovators, both within the university, and throughout Western Pennsylvania, to achieve impact through the commercialization of their research or ideas.
+It is also responsible for connecting Pitt innovators with partners, both within the university and externally, to achieve societal impact and economic development.